proplot-dev/proplot/README.md

   * Colors: Provided group of perceptually distinct named colors, powerful colormap-generating tools, ability to trivially swap between "color cycles" and "colormaps".
 A few new, beautiful colormaps and color cycles are provided.
 Create colorbars from lists of lines or color strings.
   * Maps: Integration with basemap *and* cartopy.
 Generate arbitrary grids of map projections in one go.
 Switch between basemap and cartopy painlessly.
 Add geographical features as part of the `format` process.

-## How is this different from seaborn?
-There is already a great matplotlib wrapper called [seaborn](https://seaborn.pydata.org/).
-What makes this project different?

-While some of `explot`'s tools were inspired by seaborn (in particular much of `colors.py` is drawn from seaborn's `palettes.py`), the goal for this project was quite different -- it is intended to simplify the task of crafting publication-quality graphics, and no more.

-Seaborn largely attempts to merge the tasks of data analysis and visualization, and many of its features require neatly tabulated data in a standard form.
-ProPlot contains no analysis tools -- it is expected that you analyze your data on your own time.
-Anyway, as an atmospheric scientist, the datasets I use usually do not lend themselves to fitting in a simple DataFrame -- so this seaborn feature was not particularly useful for me.
-For data analysis tools I use in my physical climatology research, check out my [ClimPy](https://github.com/lukelbd/climpy`) project (still in preliminary stages).

-By focusing on this one task, I was able to create a number of powerful features well beyond the scope of `seaborn`.
-See below for details.

 ## Installation
 This package is a work-in-progress.
 Currently there is no formal releas on PyPi.
 However, feel free to install directly from Github using: